 - Respawning is not limited to the people and vehicles.
 After completing a mission it's common that you will see your destroyed buildings magically reappear as nothing had happen to them;

 - The environment of the game is not Martian enough.
 It's hardly believable for terraformation of Mars to be in such a final stage (you can freely travel around without wearing any kind of mask or suit) as fast as by 2125 (scientific research shows it could be done in 900, maybe 300 years, but definitely not in 100 years).
 Even if we assume it could be done there are only a handful of plants in the game; the vegetation definitely is not in such quantity to provide enough oxygen to run around and breath freely.

 Here is a video walkthrough of the game if you need one (parts after 15th are not in the list but you can find them easy):

-As there are plenty of Red Faction: Guerrilla screenshots on the internet I will post here only those which I've made by myself (click to view in full resolution):
+As there are plenty of Red Faction: Guerrilla screenshots on the internet I will post here only those which I've made by myself (Open link in new tab to view in full resolution):